High-Fidelity Simulations of Two Miscible Fluids in Small Scale Turbulent Mixers Using a Variational Multiscale Finite

 Comparing the two types of mixers, the turbulence characteristics and their relation to mixing are drastically different.
 The onset of turbulence is almost instantaneous from the flow impingement in the CIJM, whereas in the MIVM, the turbulence exhibits a more gradual development.
 This difference in turbulence generation results in a significant difference in turbulent kinetic energy.
 The maximum value in the CIJM is two to three orders of magnitude larger than that of the MIVM.
-On the other hand, the turbulent kinetic energy decays significantly faster in the downstream region of the CIJM, while the energy level is sustained through the MIVM outlet.
+On the other hand, the turbulent kinetic energy in the CIJM decays with a power law away from the jet impingement plane, which is significantly faster than that of the MIVM, which turbulent kinetic energy is sustained through the outlet channel.
 Another distinction is the turbulence relation with the mixing performance.
 For the CIJM, the turbulence is the strongest at the point of impingement, where the two fluids are at their initial unmixed state.
 As for the MIVM, with the more gradual development of turbulence, the fluid is already partially mixed when the flow reaches peak turbulence level, near the mixing chamber outlet.
 This difference can have implications for applications such as nanoparticle production, where the mixing time scale, turbulence time scale, and particle assembly time scale all need to be in alignment.